Lea Valley

-The Lea Valley, the valley of the River Lea, has been used as a transport corridor, a source of sand and gravel, an industrial area, a water supply for London, and a recreational area.
+The Lea Valley (also spelt Lee Valley), the valley of the River Lea, has been used as a transport corridor, a source of sand and gravel, an industrial area, a water supply for London, and a recreational area.
 The London 2012 Summer Olympics were based in Stratford, in the Lower Lea Valley.
 It is important for London's water supply, as the source of the water transported by the New River aqueduct, but also as the location for the Lee Valley Reservoir Chain, stretching from Enfield through Tottenham and Walthamstow.

 Geography

 Physical geography

 The catchment area of the River Lea is located in the central part of the London Basin, on that basin's northern flank.

 The main underlying geological formation of the upper part of the Lea catchment, north of Hoddesdon, is Cretaceous Chalk.
 The main underlying geological formation of the lower part of the Lea catchment, south of Hoddesdon, is Eocene London Clay.

 However, large areas of these formations are overlain by much more recent Quaternary formations, including Clay-with-Flints (on the Chalk), till and other glacial deposits (mostly in the upper part of the catchment), and fluvial sand, gravel and alluvium (in the lower parts of today's valleys, but also on some higher ground in east Hertfordshire, Middlesex and west Essex, where such deposits were laid down by the pre-glacial "proto-Thames" and its former tributaries).